Sępopol: History

 The town is located at an Old Prussian settlement which received town rights in 1351 as "Schiffenburg", after the area was conquered by the Teutonic Knights.
 In 1372 the town was surrounded by a defensive wall with two entrance gates.
 In 1440 the town joined the anti-Teutonic Prussian Confederation, at which request in 1454 King Casimir IV Jagiellon signed the act of incorporation of the region to Poland.
 During the Thirteen Years’ War (1454–1466), the town was successfully defended against the Teutonic Knights, until 1461.
 After the Second Peace of Toruń of 1466 the town became part of Poland as a fief held by the State of the Teutonic Order.
+The town's seal was attached to the documents of the peace treaty.
 To the local Polish inhabitants the town was known under its archaic Polish name Szępopel.
 An important route connecting Warsaw and Königsberg (Królewiec) ran through the town, contributing to the town's prosperity.